Over the years we have seen prefabricated timber houses of all shapes and kinds… but we were yet to see one that stands on its roof.

 Every construction detail in this house has been a challenge - says Gennadi Mišihhin, the engineer who designed the wooden structure at Qhaus.

 Since there is no vertical surface in this house, gravity plays a big role affecting every single component.
 Every joint has to be carefully calculated and it has to be done manually.

 This took a lot of extra resources and extra time.

-Overall, the four engineers who worked on the project are extremely satisfied with the result and they call it a great success.
+Overall, everyone on the Team who worked on the project is extremely satisfied with the result and they call it a great success.

 How is the public responding?

 "People are crazy about this house!" - Triin says.